alonalon/dotfiles/readme.md

 ```

 ### Note:
-If git-template hooks are not planned to be used, set correct email in gitconfig
+If git-template hooks are not planned to be used, set / keep correct email in gitconfig